lambdablockchain/lambda-node/doc/README.md

 ## Running

-The following are some helpful notes on how to run Bitcoin Cash Node on your native platform.
+The following are some helpful notes on how to run Lambda Node on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/bitcoin-qt` (GUI) or
+- `bin/lambda-qt` (GUI) or
-- `bin/bitcoind` (headless)
+- `bin/lambdad` (headless)

 ### Windows

-Unpack the files into a directory, and then run `bitcoin-qt.exe`.
+Unpack the files into a directory, and then run `lambda-qt.exe`.

 ### macOS

-Drag `bitcoin-cash-node` to your applications folder, and then run `bitcoin-cash-node`.
+Drag `lambda-node` to your applications folder, and then run `lambda-node`.

 ## Help

-- Ask for help on the [Bitcoin Cash Node Subreddit](https://www.reddit.com/r/bitcoincashnode/).
+- Ask for help on the [Lambda Node Subreddit](https://www.reddit.com/r/lambdanode/).